Nicolivain/ViTGAN/README.md

 # ViTGAN

 A modular Pytorch Implementation of ViTGAN based on https://arxiv.org/abs/2107.04589v1
-The goal of this implimentation is to provide a comprehensive framework to experiment with the ViTGAN architechture.
+The goal of this projet is to provide a comprehensive framework to experiment with the ViTGAN architechture.
 ![Architechture from the paper](arch.png)

 ## Getting Started